Skip to content

 What are suppliers/loss adjusters?

-If your claim has been passed to one of our suppliers, here are some useful points that you might like to know
+If your claim has been passed to a supplier or loss adjuster, here are some useful points that you might like to know

 • In the event of a large loss or complex claim, for example a house fire, your insurer may appoint a loss adjuster to help you through the claim journey.